Feed Ration (2026 Prices)

 Common Mistakes to Avoid

-Using as-fed weight instead of dry matter weight.
-Silage and wet feeds contain 30% to 70% moisture.
-A cow consuming 50 lbs of corn silage as-fed is only getting 15 to 17 lbs of dry matter.
+Using as-fed weight instead of dry matter for silages and wet feeds.
+Corn silage is 30% to 35% dry matter.
+A cow consuming 50 lbs of silage as-fed is eating only 15 to 17.5 lbs of dry matter.
+Feeding programs built on dry matter equivalents but costed in as-fed tons will produce inaccurate cost figures.

 Frequently Asked Questions